aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 This option can be enabled or disabled by using the [FontEmbeddingMode](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options#get_fontembeddingmode_const)[ ](https://apireference.aspose.com/words/net/aspose.words.saving/pdfsaveoptions/properties/embedstandardwindowsfonts)property.
 When this property is set to [EmbedNonstandard](https://apireference.aspose.com/words/cpp/namespace/aspose.words.saving#pdffontembeddingmode95embedall), the “Arial” and “Times New Roman” true type fonts are not embedded into a PDF document.
 In this case, the client viewer relies on the fonts that are installed on the client's operating system.
 When the **FontEmbeddingMode** property is set to [EmbedNone](https://apireference.aspose.com/words/cpp/namespace/aspose.words.saving#pdffontembeddingmode95embedall), Aspose.Words do not embed any fonts.

-The example below demonstrates how to set Aspose.Words to skip embedding Arial and Times New Roman fonts into a PDF document:
+The example below shows how to set Aspose.Words to skip embedding Arial and Times New Roman fonts into a PDF document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-EmbeddedFontsInPDF-SetFontEmbeddingMode.cpp" >}}